Pediatric Orthopedists

 Cerebral Palsy Questions

 What are the Most Asked Questions About Cerebral Palsy?
-As a parent with a child that has cerebral palsy, you may have a lot of things running through your mind and lots of questions about your child’s health, well-being, and future.
+As a parent with a child who has cerebral palsy, you may have a lot of things running through your mind and lots of questions about your child’s health, well-being, and future.
 It is important to know if your...

 Buckle Fractures

-Buckle Fractures: A buckle fracture (also referred to as torus fracture) refers to the most common fracture in the arms and feet of young children.
+Buckle Fractures: A buckle fracture (also referred to as a torus fracture) refers to the most common fracture in the arms and feet of young children.
 This form of fracture is ‘incomplete’, which means that the bone does not break completely; instead, the bone...

 Doctor for Children